The central limit theorem on nilpotent Lie groups: Introduction

 \begin{corollary}[Characterization of asymptotically close measures] Let $G$ be a simply connected nilpotent Lie group with Lie algebra $\kg$.
 Consider two probability measures $\mu_1,\mu_2$ on $G$ with a finite second moment for their respective weight filtrations and non singular covariance matrix in the abelianization.
 The measures $\mu_1$ and $\mu_2$ are asymptotically close if and only if their projections to $\kg/[\kg, \kg]$ have the same mean and covariance matrix, and their projections to $\kg/\kg^{(3)}$ have the same mean. \end{corollary}

+We recall that $\kg^{(3)}=[\kg,[\kg,\kg]] + [\XXab,\kg]$ and $\XXab=\E(\mu_{ab})$.
+In particular the equivalence classes of aymptotically close measures are determined by a finite number of parameters.
+This is in sharp contrast with what happens in semisimple Lie groups, see \cite{tutubalin-sazonov66}, \cite{bougerol}.

 While previous approaches for proving the CLT were based either on probabilistic methods (martingale convergence \cite{stroock-varadhan73, virtser74}) or functional analytic methods (perturbation of operator semigroups \cite{wehn62, crepel-raugi78, raugi78}), we use characteristic functions.
+This approach is motivated by \cite{diaconis-hough21, hough19}.
 This has a pay-off as it allows us to obtain Berry-Esseen bounds, yielding information on the rate of convergence.
+It is formulated in terms of the moments of $\mu$.
+Given any $r>0$ and a choice of norm on $\kg$, the $r$-th moment of $\mu$ (for the weight filtration) is defined by:

 \begin{theorem}[Berry-Esseen estimate] Keep the assumptions of \Cref{CLT}.
 Then for every smooth function of compact support $f$ on $\kg$ we have for all $N\ge 1$